Mr. Mike's

 Mr Mikes SteakhouseCasual is a casual dining chain which operates across Canada.
-The brand is owned by RAMMP Hospitality Brands Inc. with its headquarters in Burnaby, British Columbia.
+The brand is owned by Mr. Mikes Restaurants Corp., with its headquarters in Burnaby, British Columbia.

 History

 Founding

 Mr Mikes began with a single restaurant that opened in 1960 in Vancouver, British Columbia on Granville Street.
 Started by two brothers, Bob and Nick Constabaris, the restaurant aimed at providing a low cost dining experience for families.
 One aspect, somewhat unique at the time, was that the restaurant was self-serve.
 During the late 1960s, the brothers added a salad bar.
 The most popular item on the menu was the Mikeburger, which consisted of a burger patty served on a fresh French loaf with garlic butter and their Mike's sauce.

 Growth

 The restaurant was quite successful and a chain was created.
 In 1970, the 50th Mr Mikes Steakhouse franchise was opened, and during that year over 250,000 customers were served.
 By 1980, there were 69 Mr Mikes restaurants in operation.
 This was the peak of operations.

 During the early 1980s, the economic downturn which particularly affected British Columbia forced the closing of several of the franchises.
 Still, by 1985, 49 restaurants were still in operation.

 In 1995, Bill & Kelly Ranford partnered with Darren and Lindsey Flintoff to acquire the chain and turn the concept into a full-service West Coast-themed steakhouse without salad bars.
 There were 21 restaurants in the franchise system.

 in 2006, FDC Brands, a company belonging to Canadian entrepreneur Yuri Fulmer, acquired the entire Mr. Mikes Steakhouse and Bar chain, and rebranded it.

 In 2011, RAMMP Hospitality Brands purchased the Mr Mikes franchise system.

 In 2017, their expansion into Eastern Canada began.
 The first such location opened in Welland, Ontario on November 21.